Ukhnaagiin Khürelsükh: Foreign policy

-In September 2022, Khürelsükh arrived in Samarkand, Uzbekistan to attend the 22nd meeting of the Council of Heads of State of the Shanghai Cooperation Organisation.
+In September 2022, Khürelsükh arrived in Samarkand, Uzbekistan, to attend the 22nd meeting of the Council of Heads of State of the Shanghai Cooperation Organisation (SCO).
 He took part in a trilateral meeting with Russian president Vladimir Putin and Chinese president Xi Jinping.
-At the Eightieth session of the United Nations General Assembly in 2025, he delivered a speech that mostly praised horses.
+At the 80th session of the United Nations General Assembly in 2025, he delivered a speech that mostly praised horses.

-On 20 October 2025, Khürelsükh vetoed the dismissal of Gombojavyn Zandanshatar as prime minister by the State Great Khural, citing procedural errors.